vwxyutarooo/gulp-web-starter/README.md

 ## Setup
 Choose css framework at the gulpfile.js

-    'cssBase'      : 'foundation'
+    22: 'cssBase'      : 'foundation'
     or
-    'cssBase'      : 'bootstrap'
+    22: 'cssBase'      : 'bootstrap'
     or
-    'cssBase'      : false
+    22: 'cssBase'      : false

-Disable installing _s if you want
+Enable/Disable installing _s

+    23: '_s'           : true
+    or
-    '_s'           : false
+    23: '_s'           : false

-To build hole of project with foundation and _s
+Once you to build whole of project with css framework and _s

     $ npm install; npm run gulp -- init

-Normal setup for your project members

-    $ npm install; bower install

 ## How to run gulp tasks